aicell-lab/ddls-course/content/guest-guidelines.md

 - **Duration**: Usually held on Wednesdays, approx 2 hours.
 - **Platform**: Google Colab.
 - **Grading**: Students will submit their finished notebooks to be graded, first by their peer and then by the teacher.
-- **Format**: The lab will be held in person, with the lab teachers present to help students.
+- **Format**: It is recommended to have two parts in the notebooks: a basic part to introduce to the data and method for the topic, and a elevated part to help student going beyond, e.g. use the method to analyze other dataset, or try another related approach to solve the same type of problem.
+At the end of each part, you should include some questions or coding exercises.
+The lab will be held in person, with the lab teachers present to help students to go through the notebook.
+- **ChatGPT**: Please note that the students are encouraged to use ChatGPT to help them go through the notebook and writing code, so when designing the exercises, it should not be too trivial so ChatGPT will give immediate answer.

 ---

 ## Providing a Paper for the Seminar

+For all the invited guests, we would like to ask you to provide one of two representative papers on top of your lecture, the idea is that the students will read a paper for the week in a journal club and we will discuss the method used in the paper, and potential ways go beyond the paper.

 - **Objective**: Enable collective discussion and critical review of scientific literature.
 - **Paper Selection**: